-Third Step: If the grievance is not satisfactorily resolved in the Second Step, the Employee may, within ten (10) business days of receiving the Chief of Police or designee's answer in the Second Step, be orally presented by the Employee and the Lodge Representative to the Chief of Police and the City Manager or his designee.
+Third Step: If the grievance is not satisfactorily resolved in the Second Step, the Employee may, within ten (10) business days of receiving the Chief of Police or designee's answer in the Second Step, request a meeting among the Chief of Police, the City Manager or his designee, and the Lodge Representative to orally present the grievance.
+All parties should strive to schedule the meeting within ten business days from the Employee's request.
 An oral response shall be provided within ten (10) business days of this meeting.